-1. Obtain a license key from http://surfer.nmr.mgh.harvard.edu/download.html or from a previous installation.
+1. Obtain a license key from http://surfer.nmr.mgh.harvard.edu/registration.html or from a previous installation.
 If you are using a previous installation, the license file is found in the main freesurfer directory and is called '.license'.

 4. The default subjects directory (the directory in which your subjects' data will be placed) is freesurfer/subjects.
 You may wish set to up your installation differently, e.g. if you have a large external hard drive you want to use for subject data.
 See the [wiki:SetupConfiguration 'Setup and Configuration'] section for details.
 Regardless, cd into your subjects directory (the default is called 'subjects', located within the freesurfer installation directory) and enter the commands:

-This will populate your subjects directory with 'average7', and the FS tutorial's sample data set 'bert', and the MINC atlas subject 'talairach'.
+This will populate your subjects directory with 'average7', the sample data set 'bert', and the MINC atlas subject 'talairach'.